MustardOS/mustardos.github.io/release/progress/goose.md

 * Modified ScummVM launch script to use `gameid`
 * Modified storage mount to use user defined kernel tuning variables
 * Modified volume and brightness bar behaviour
+* Moved `assign.json` to inside assign directory
+* Moved back to `alsathread` instead of `pipewire` for RetroArch audio driver
 * Moved BGM support to `.ogg` specific to muX
+* Moved card mode to danger and created display suspend in advanced settings
+* Moved cardmode to danger options
 * Moved configuration fields to global options
 * Moved default governor setter to global functions
 * Moved file counter function to shared file